livekit/components-js/packages/react/etc/components-react.api.md

 import type { CreateLocalTracksOptions } from 'livekit-client';
 import type { DataPublishOptions } from 'livekit-client';
 import type { HTMLAttributes } from 'react';
-import { KrispNoiseFilterProcessor } from '@livekit/krisp-noise-filter';
+import type { KrispNoiseFilterProcessor } from '@livekit/krisp-noise-filter';
 import { LocalAudioTrack } from 'livekit-client';
 import { LocalParticipant } from 'livekit-client';
 import type { LocalTrack } from 'livekit-client';
 import { LocalTrackPublication } from 'livekit-client';
 import { LocalVideoTrack } from 'livekit-client';
 import type { MediaDeviceFailure } from 'livekit-client';
-import { NoiseFilterOptions } from '@livekit/krisp-noise-filter';
+import type { NoiseFilterOptions } from '@livekit/krisp-noise-filter';
 import { Participant } from 'livekit-client';
 import type { ParticipantEvent } from 'livekit-client';
 import type { ParticipantKind } from 'livekit-client';